|

 MARKET SUMMARY:

-to 10 cents lower; wheat futures are 3 to 14 cents lower.
-The U.S. stock market
+flat to 1 cents higher; wheat futures are 8 to 14 cents lower.
+The U.S. stock

-is weaker at midday with the S&P 32 points lower.
-The U.S. Dollar Index is 115
+market is sharply higher at midday with the S&P 130 points higher.
+The U.S.

-Precious metals are mixed with gold 65.00 higher.
+Livestock trade is firmer with feeders leading.
+Precious metals are mixed with

 CORN:

-Corn futures are 4 to 5 cents lower with trade giving up early gains but
+Corn futures are 7 to 8 cents lower at midday after two-sided trade as early

-ratios are flat to start the new month.
-On the May chart, support is the 20-day
+start the day.
+On the May chart, support is the 20-day moving average at $4.54

 SOYBEANS:

-Soybean futures are 8 to 10 cents lower at midday with trade fading back
+Soybean futures are flat to 1 cent higher at midday with two-sided action as

 WHEAT:

-Wheat futures are 3 to 14 cents lower with action fading back from early
+Wheat futures are 8 to 14 cents lower at midday with action fading again as

-is the 20-day moving average at $5.59, that we bounced from, with resistance
+May chart, support is the 20-day moving average at $5.98, which we are testing

 David Fiala can be reached at dfiala@futuresone.com